| |

 Annual Fees

 Many premium credit cards with valuable rewards come with annual fees, some as high as $695 per year.
 While the benefits may outweigh the fees, evaluating whether the rewards you’ll earn will justify these fees is essential.
 Some travel hackers might find themselves paying more in annual fees than the value of the rewards they earn.
+Points and miles are “free” because they are a form of rewarding your spending.

 Availability and Redemption Hurdles

-Securing award availability for flights and accommodations is a process that isn’t guaranteed.
-You might encounter challenges when redeeming your hard-earned points or miles for your preferred travel dates or destinations, especially when dealing with peak travel seasons or sought-after locations.
-Furthermore, certain credit cards offer a companion certificate feature in your annual fee.
-Regrettably, this feature often falls short of delivering value due to its restrictions.
-Attempting to use companion certificates can often lead to frustrating experiences.
+Certain credit cards offer a companion certificate feature in your annual fee.
+This feature often falls short of delivering value due to its restrictions.
+Attempting to use companion certificates can lead to frustrating experiences.
 If the companion certificate is less restrictive, it will grant your companion an itinerary that mirrors your own, enabling them to share your travel experience for just the cost of applicable taxes.

 Account Closure and Loss of Rewards